jbpost2/StatisticalMethods/README.md

 ### Matt to do:
  - Put together notation section (elem stat learn)
+ - Add "seven DOE steps" from IDA trainings and see if that translates into a good chapter format

 ### Justin to do:
  - Rough outline of topics/sequence (if time)